The3DP/MacMax/README.md

 # Benchmark Options

 Want to find out your CPU's real-time performance instead of just stressing it?
-If that's the case for you, then use the file "BenchTest.py"
+If that's the case for you, then use the file "BenchTest.py" Simply copy that file, then place it in your Mac's Terminal.
+You're all set!

 # Want to know more?